K01 NINDS Faculty Development Award to Promote Diversity in Neuroscience Research

 Additional Information

-Salary and Research Costs: Salary up to $95,000 per year plus related fringe benefits will be provided.
+Salary and Research Costs: Salary up to $95,000 per year plus related fringe benefits will be provided (up to $125,000 for licensed clinicians).
 A research allowance of up to $100,000 per year will be provided.
 K01 award recipients are encouraged to apply for independent research awards while the K award is active, and should consult with Dr. Michelle Jones-London for budget guidance in this process.

 Not sure whether your research qualifies as a human mechanistic clinical trial/study?